crybot v0.6.0

 • Provider Auto-Detection: Automatically selects provider based on model name prefix

-• Tool Calling: Built-in tools for file operations, shell commands, and web search/fetch
+• Tool Calling: Built-in tools for file operations, shell commands, web search/fetch, and memory management

-• MCP Support: Model Context Protocol client for connecting to external tools and resources
+• MCP Support: Model Context Protocol client for connecting to external tools (Playwright, filesystem, Brave Search, GitHub, etc.)

-• Session Management: Persistent conversation history with JSONL storage
+• Session Management: Persistent conversation history with multiple concurrent sessions

 Installation